 learn more*On this date, 1862, the Morrill Land-Grant Act was passed.
-This act allowed for the creation of land-grant colleges in U.S. states and paved the way for many Historical Black Colleges and Universities (HBCUs) using the proceeds of federal land sales.
-The Morrill Act of 1862 was enacted during the American Civil War, and the Morrill Act […]
+This act enabled the establishment of land-grant colleges in U.S. states.
+It paved the way for many Historically Black Colleges and Universities (HBCUs) to utilize the proceeds from the sale of federal land.
+The Morrill Act of 1862 was enacted during the American Civil War, and the […]

 learn more*The founding of the Penn Normal, Industrial, and Agricultural School in 1862 is celebrated on this date.